 It is always possible to drop a course along the way but a course dropped at the half way point represents time and energy which could have been devoted to other courses.
 If you are going to take a reduced course load, then you are better off to come to that conclusion sooner rather than later.

 It is not a race to get out of the university.
 Sometimes an extra semester or an extra year when considered in the context of the next 30-35 years of work is not all that much.
 I understand the cost associated with taking more than four years to finish so I don’t suggest this lightly but I have met too many students who take on more than they can handle successfully.
 This is one of the most common causes of poor academic progress.

 Several people have asked: What is my student number?

 It is the same as the applicant number which appears on the offer of admission.
 The ten digit numbers begin with 10.

-Bulletin No 5 will look at four interesting opportunities available only to first year students – The College One courses including the SMC Cornerstone course, the Big Ideas courses, First Year Seminars and First Year Learning Communities.
+Bulletin No 5 will look at three interesting opportunities available only to first year students – The College One courses including the SMC Cornerstone course, First Year Seminars and First Year Learning Communities.